seokhh10/Payroll/README.md

 ## Features

--Add Employees: Users can enter employee data including first name, last name, and salary.
+-[Add Employees:] Users can enter employee data including first name, last name, and salary.
 Multiple employees can be added at once.
--Display Average Salary: The system calculates and displays the average salary of all     ent ered employees.
+-[Display Average Salary:] The system calculates and displays the average salary of all entered employees.
--Select Random Employee: Users can select a random employee from the entered data.
+-[Select Random Employee:] Users can select a random employee from the entered data.

 ## Images Web Application